Randhir200/BudgetBuddy/README.md

 ### Multi-database Support:
 PostgreSQL integration for managing relational data, offering a robust and scalable solution.
 ### Expense Tracking:
-Easily add, edit, and categorize your expenses, with real-time updates and data visualization.
+Easily add, me edit, and categorize your expenses, with real-time updates and data visualization.